getify/You-Dont-Know-JS/async & performance/apB.md

 }
 ```

-**Note:** From Chapter 3, "promisory" is a promise-producing utility, "thunkory" from Chapter 4 is a thunk-producing utility, and finally, from Appendix A we invented "sequory" for a sequence-producing utility.
-Naturally, we need to coin a matching term here for a channel-producing utility.
-So let's call it a "chanory" ("channel" + "factory").
-As an exercise for the reader, try your hand at defining a `channelify(..)` utility similar to `promisify(..)` (Chapter 3), `thunkify(..)` (Chapter 4), and `ASQ.wrap(..)` (Appendix A).
+**Note:** From Chapter 3, "promisory" is a Promise-producing utility, "thunkory" from Chapter 4 is a thunk-producing utility, and finally, in Appendix A we invented "sequory" for a sequence-producing utility.
+Naturally, we need to coin a symmetric term here for a channel-producing utility.
+So let's unsurprisingly call it a "chanory" ("channel" + "factory").
+As an exercise for the reader, try your hand at defining a `channelify(..)` utility similar to `Promise.wrap(..)`/`promisify(..)` (Chapter 3), `thunkify(..)` (Chapter 4), and `ASQ.wrap(..)` (Appendix A).

 Now consider the concurrent Ajax example using *asyquence*-flavored CSP: